kevinrue/BiocCheckTools/README.md

 # BiocCheckTools
 _Scripts to complement R CMD BiocCheck_

+## Update

+An alternative to the scripts below is my BiocCheck [fork](https://github.com/kevinrue/BiocCheck), in which I edited the code to display up to the first 6 lines offending the BiocCheck rules mentioned below.

 ## Motivation

 If you are familiar with any of the following messages when running `R CMD BiocCheck <dir>`: